yimingli-page/yimingli-page.github.io/_news/announcement_13.md

 related_posts: false
 ---

-We are oganizeing the [2nd Vision-Centric Autonomous Driving (VCAD) Workshop](https://vcad-workshop.github.io/) at ECCV 2024.
+We are organizing the [2nd Vision-Centric Autonomous Driving (VCAD) Workshop](https://vcad-workshop.github.io/) at ECCV 2024.
 We invite you to attend our workshop and submit your papers!